 “I did not expect the wine to be such a point in my favor.
-To the production of an heir and a spare, as you seem amenable to that, I need to have your word in turn that when the time comes, you will not gainsay me.
-I will leave you alone otherwise and after the second son, you may take a lover as you please.
+To the production of an heir, as you seem amenable to that, I would like to have your word in turn that when the time comes, you will not gainsay me.
+I will leave you be otherwise and after a second son, you may take a lover as you please.
 I care not, but I will not rear another man’s get.”

 “Considering whom I would have been obliged to bed last night, you are far more preferable, my lord.
-Aye, I will agree.”
+You have my word.”

 “Very well, then.”